JoelHKV/ConceptGenerator/readme.md

 ### Evaluate Concepts with ChatGPT

 This step involves the evaluation of the concepts created earlier.
+Here we just give instructions for executing the script and understanding the output data.
+For the overall philosophy, experimentation and statistical analyses related to this step, refer this section

 To execute this step, set ```mode='create_evaluation_ratings'``` in ```ConceptGenerator.py ```.

-The concepts can be evaluated across any user-defined dimension.
-To define a dimension, use the following format (e.g., ```dimension = ['concrete', 'abstract']```).
-The upper end of the dimension is also used as the name for the output files (e.g., produces a subkey `abstract`).
-Here, we have used "concrete vs. abstract" as an example dimension.
+To define an evaluation dimension, use the following format (e.g., ```dimension = ['concrete', 'abstract']```).

-It's worth mentioning the suitability of ChatGPT 3.5 for such an evaluation.
-One way to obtain the desired data would be to request ChatGPT to return a score ranging from 0 (=concrete) to 1 (=abstract).
-However, this approach yielded unreliable and counter-intuitive results.
-A more robust approach implemented here is to request ChatGPT to sort the input concepts from the most concrete to the most abstract.
-The exact reason why the latter approach is better is unclear, but it probably has to do with the fact that Large Language Models (LLMs), unlike general-purpose computers, excel in processing verbal rather than numerical information.

-The method used here begins with initializing a dictionary where all concepts serve as keys, with empty arrays as their corresponding values.
+The resulted evaluation ratings are appended into `dimension_rating_data.txt`.

-The repeated steps are as follows:
+This dictionary is organized as follows:

-- Measure the length of the value array for each concept
-- Select 110 keys with the shortest value arrays (randomize for equal values)
-- In chunks of 11, request ChatGPT to sort the concepts
-- Based on the location in the sorted array, assign a value between 0 and 1 to each concept
-- Return all 110 values and append them to the original dictionary
+- Previously generated concepts are the main keys
+- Upper end of the dimension is the subkey (e.g., `abstract`)
-- Save the value array in case one ChatGPT request crashes at some point
+- Numerical array is the value
-- Repeat the above steps until the defined minimum length of the value array has been reached

-With the same number of ChatGPT requests compared to the naive approach discussed earlier, this method allows each concept to be rated 11 times.
-This reduces the impact of random erroneous results, which ChatGPT sometimes produces.

-The `generate_concept_rating` function is responsible for taking 110 concepts (or any number divisible by 11) and returning a value dictionary.
+The required sample (e.g., ```required_sample = 8```) determines how many
-These values are then appended to the final data stored in `dimension_rating_data.txt`.
+evaluation ratings are appended into the array.

 It is important to note that the boolean variable `append_existing_rating_data` determines whether the final data file is appended or overwritten.
 For the initial run, this should be set to `False`, and then switched to `True`.
 The value should be `True` also when another dimension (e.g., simple vs. complex) is being added.
+In this case, the script simply adds another subkey to the dictonary and starts appending values to the correspending array.

 ### Add Ratings to Interconnectedness Data